 Aeris was one of those who’d come to Jahar to watch Andis take the Test.
 His father had forbid him attending, dead set against anything that might interfere with his plans to keep Mist Elf blood pure, but Elras had put a bug in Aeris’s ear that Aelynar couldn’t silence.

-Andis placed her hands on Leyrantha’s center Stone and the earthsong’s symphony proclaimed her eyes of the world before all those gathered.
-Shandilar, the Ravir Firstborn, had tended Leyrantha during the long centuries spent waiting for someone to pass the Test, gladly gave up his stewardship to Andis.
+Andis placed her hands on Leyrantha’s center Stone and the earthsong’s symphony proclaimed her Eyes of the World before all those gathered.
+Shandilar, the Ravir Firstborn, who tended Leyrantha during the long centuries spent waiting for someone to pass the Test, gladly gave up his stewardship to Andis.

-She tended the Stones for thousands of years, until the Traitor shattered them and allowed Sorrow a foothold.
-Andis fought the Dark Lord when he broke free, but strong as she was, she could not stand up to a god and escaped to Ardilun with the Ravirs and the Earth Mother, where she remained until the endgame.
+She tended the Stones for hundreds of years, until the Traitor shattered them and allowed Sorrow a foothold.
+Andis fought the Dark Lord when he broke free, but strong as she was, she could not stand up to a god and so she escaped to Ardilun with the Ravirs and the Earth Mother, where she remained until the endgame.